LAMDA-NJU/Deep-Forest/docs/advanced_topics/use_customized_estimator.rst

 Instantiate your estimators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to use customized estimators in the cascade structure of deep forest, the next step is to instantiate the estimators and encapsulate them into a Python list:
+In order to use customized estimators in the cascade layer of deep forest, the next step is to instantiate the estimators and encapsulate them into a Python list:

 .. code-block:: python